cobbinma/gleamql/README.md

 gleamql is a type-safe GraphQL client for Gleam that uses a builder pattern to construct GraphQL operations and their response decoders at the same time.
 This ensures your queries and decoders can never get out of sync.

-Inspired by [gleam-community/codec](https://github.com/gleam-community/codec), gleamql uses a codec-style API where you define the structure once and get both the GraphQL query string and the response decoder automatically.

 ## Features

 - 🔒 **Type-safe** - Query structure and decoder always match